- 2 loaves (1 pound each) frozen bread dough, thawed

 - Thaw bread dough according to package directions; let rise until doubled.

 - Meanwhile, in a large skillet over medium heat, cook the sausage until no longer pink; drain and transfer to a large bowl.
-Add the spinach, cheeses, oregano and garlic powder; set side.
-Roll each portion of dough into a 14-in. x 12-in. rectangle.
+Add the spinach, cheeses, oregano and garlic powder; set aside.
+Roll each portion of dough into a 14x12-in. rectangle.
 Spread sausage mixture lengthwise down the center of each rectangle.
 Gently press the filling down; dot with butter.

 - Bring edges of dough to the center over filling; pinch to seal.
 Place each loaf seam side down on a greased baking sheet.
 Tuck ends under and form into a snake shape.

-- Place an egg yolk in each of two small bowls; tint one orange with red and yellow food coloring and the other with green coloring if desired.
+- Place an egg yolk in each of two small bowls; if desired, use red and yellow food coloring to tint one yolk orange and use green to tint the other.
 Brush stripes and diamond designs on snakes to decorate.

 - Bake at 350° for 25-30 minutes or until golden brown.

-- Cut out small holes in bread; gently press olives into bread for eyes.
-Cut a slit in each loaf; insert red pepper strips for tongues.
+- Cut out two small holes for eyes at one end of each loaf; gently press in olives.
+In each loaf, cut a slit below eyes; insert red pepper strip for tongue.
 Yield: 2 loaves.

 Originally published as Sausage-Stuffed Slithery Snakes in Taste of Home's Halloween Annual 2006, p34